ubernostrum/django-registration/docs/quickstart.rst

 **registration/registration_complete.html**

 Used after successful completion of the registration form.
-This template has no context variables of its own, and should simply inform the user that an email containing account-activation information has been sent.
+This template has no context variables of its own, and should inform the user that an email containing account-activation information has been sent.

 **registration/activate.html**